 Overall, based on feedback via shareholder surveys, CUSD has made progress in providing consistent communication to school sites and the community.
-There is still work to be done to streamline our information systems via single sign-ons and further streamline the structure and content of communications that are being sent by each individual school site (See 17-18 Goal 2, Action 1).
+There is still work to be done to further streamline our information systems via single sign-ons and the structure and content of communications that are being sent by each individual school site (See 18-19 Goal 2, Action 1).
+S'more has facilitated progress in this area, as well as the new proposed Communications plan.
 In addition, continued effort will be made to streamline expectations related to individual teacher Haiku/Powerschool pages (See Goal 2, Metric 2).
-Strong parent feedback continued to echo that CUSD provides too many methods of communication and that they would like a more streamlined approach to virtual communication and access/portals.
-Over 500 parent survey responses were received per the fall and winter parent surveys (See 17-18 Goal 2, Metric 1; spring survey pending).
+Strong parent feedback continued to echo that CUSD provides too many methods of communication (although we have made progress) and that they would like a more streamline approach to virtual communication and access/portals.
+The new Communications plan and S'More has also helped in this area.
+Over 600 parent survey responses were received per the fall, winter and spring parent surveys (See 18-19 Goal 2, Metric 1).

 Explain material differences between Budgeted Expenditures and Estimated Actual Expenditures.

 None at this time.